 - iri pilavlık bulgur (extra coarse bulgur)

-I usually buy bulgur from the brand Duru and I’ve never been disappointed.
+I usually buy bulgur from a brand called Duru and I’ve never been disappointed.

-Salça is an essential ingredient in Turkish cooking, as it’s used on a daily basis.
-If you go to a Turkish shop you’ll always spot an aisle entirely dedicated to these red pastes (usually sold in glass jars).
+Salça is a paste that is essential in Turkish cooking, as it’s used daily.
+If you go to a Turkish shop, you’ll always spot an aisle entirely dedicated to these red pastes (usually sold in glass jars).
 They are categorized by the types of vegetables used and their spiciness.
 The 5 different types of Turkish pastes are:

-- domates salçası (tomato paste, very similar to the one you would find in your local grocery store)
+- domates salçası (tomato paste, very similar to the one you would find in your usual store)

 - tatlı biber salçası (mild pepper paste)